sampsyo/cs6120/content/blog/2019-12-02-equivalence-modulo-inputs/index.md

 wherein compilers produce wrong code, which is much more pernicious than *compiler crashes*, bugs where the compiler terminates abnormally.
-This allows EMI to test the optimization phase of compilers much more rigorously than prior work such as [Csmith][], which mostly finds compiler crashes and not miscompilations.
+This allows EMI to test the optimization phase of compilers much more rigorously than prior work such as [Csmith][], which finds fewer miscompilations than compiler crashes.

 [paper]: https://dl.acm.org/citation.cfm?id=2594334
 [Csmith]: https://dl.acm.org/citation.cfm?id=1993532